MrVannu/MagikMarket/README.md

 - **Stock Prediction:** The application offers predictive analysis to assist users in making informed investment decisions.
 Predictions are randomized but predicting algorithms can be implemented.

 - **Interactive Charts:** Visual representations such as line charts and pie charts are incorporated to help users analyze stock performance and market trends easily.
+Users have the flexibility to select a maximum of four stocks for visualization.

 ## Technologies Used